litchipi/blog/posts/rust/containers_in_rust/part7.md

 [Windows 98 live fail][windows_98_fail], which is also why nowadays live demonstrations are replaced with pre-recorded demos

-To avoid this case to happend, Linux separates software into 2 "lands", **kernel**-land and **user**-land.
+To avoid this case to happen, Linux separates software into 2 "lands", **kernel**-land and **user**-land.

 The kernel-land is *privileged*, meaning it owns every bit of the machine (to some